HarunMbaabu/2022-Python3-Essentials-Bootcamp-Curriculum/README.md

 #### **On Monday:**

-    - Topic:
+- Topic :
 - Instructor:
 - Time:
 ***
 #### **On Wednesday:**